 Dr. Loraé T. Simpson is a mangrove ecologist whose research occurs at the intersection of ecosystem processes and the abiotic and biotic factors that influence them.
-She received a B.S. from California State University, Sacramento in 2002, and her M.S. degree from Villanova University in Villanova, Pennsylvania in 2011.
-She obtained her Ph.D. in soil and water science at the University of Florida in 2016, where she studied how carbon dynamics were affected by spatial and temporal drivers in the salt marsh - mangrove ecotone.
-She has studied the ecology of mangroves around the world and her current research interests include understanding how wetland ecosystem structure affects function, especially in light of anthropogenic and climate changes.
+She received a B.S. from California State University, Sacramento, her M.S. degree from Villanova University in Villanova, Pennsylvania and her Ph.D. in soil and water science at the University of Florida, where she studied how carbon dynamics were affected by spatial and temporal drivers in the salt marsh - mangrove ecotone.
+She has studied the ecology of mangroves around the world and her current research interests include understanding how estuarine ecosystem structure affects function, especially in light of anthropogenic and climate changes.

 Email Address: Lsimpson@floridaocean.org